LordDarthSidous/lds_fuel/README.md

 # About
-My Forked version of LegacyFuel all rights belong to the owner. this is my version and its NUI based
+My Forked modified version of LegacyFuel all rights belong to the owner. this is my version and its NUI based
 ![image](https://user-images.githubusercontent.com/82306584/134341351-46b14e43-986a-4f26-9e7b-37eac8516f1e.png)